The Resistance to Label Noise in K-NN and DNN Depends on its Concentration

-Several methods ``clean-up'' the labels by analyzing given noisy labeled data \cite{Tanaka18Joint, Ren18Learning, han2018coteaching, han2018masking, Jiang18MentorNet} For example, Reed {\em et al.} \cite{DBLP:journals/corr/ReedLASER14} combat noisy labels by means of consistency.
+Several methods ``clean-up'' the labels by analyzing given noisy labeled data \cite{Tanaka18Joint, Ren18Learning, han2018coteaching, han2018masking, Jiang18MentorNet, Thulasidasan2019CombatingLN, Shen19Learning, Konstantinov2019RobustLF}.
+For example, Reed {\em et al.} \cite{DBLP:journals/corr/ReedLASER14} combat noisy labels by means of consistency.
 They consider a prediction to be consistent if the same prediction is made given similar percepts, where the notion of similarity is between deep network features computed from the input data.
 Malach and Shalev-Schwartz \cite{Malach17Decoupling} suggest a different method for overcoming label noise.
-They train two networks, and only allow a training sample to participate in the stochastic gradient descent stage of training if these networks \emph{disagree} on the prediction for this sample.
-This allows the training process to ignore incorrectly labeled training samples, as long as both networks agree about what the correct label should be.
+They train two networks, and only allow a training example to participate in the stochastic gradient descent stage of training if these networks \emph{disagree} on the prediction for this example.
+This allows the training process to ignore incorrectly labeled training examples, as long as both networks agree about what the correct label should be.

-Liu {\em at al.} \cite{Liu16Classification} propose to use importance reweighting to deal with label noise in CNN.
+Liu \etal \cite{Liu16Classification} propose to use importance reweighting to deal with label noise in DNN.
 They extend the idea of using an unbiased loss function for reweighting to improve resistance to label noise in the classical machine learning setting \cite{Angluin88Learning, Natarajan13Learning,Frenay14Classification}.
 Another strategy suggests to employ robust loss functions to improve the resistance to label noise \cite{Ghosh15Making,Ghosh17Robust, Zhang18Generalized, Jindal16Learning, Patrini17Making, Kaneko19Label}.
 In \cite{Yao19Deep} an extra variable is added to the network to represent the trustworthiness of the labels, which helps improving the training with noisy labels.
 Ma {\em et al.} \cite{Ma18Dimensionality} study the dimensionality of the learned representations of examples with clean and noisy labels.
 They show that there is a difference in the dimensionality between the two cases and use it to improve the training.
 This work studies the embedding space of trained networks and show a relationship to $K$-NN.
 We use this relationship to provide a first-order estimate for DNN resistance to label noise.

-Rolnick {\em et al.} \cite{DBLP:journals/corr/RolnickVBS17} treats the case where for each clean label, several noisy labels (for the same sample) are added to the training.
-They show that adding up to $100$ (for MNIST) or $10$ (for CIFAR-10) noisy labels for each clean label decreases the accuracy by only $10 \%$.
-The explanation they provide for this behavior is based on an analysis of the stochastic gradient step.
-Specifically, they claim that within a batch, gradient updates from randomly sampled noisy labels roughly cancel out, while gradients from correct samples that are marginally more frequent sum together and contribute to learning.